UCSF-DSCOLAB/essential_scripts/README.md

 # essential_scripts
 Essential Scripts utilized by members and collaborators of DSCoLab

+# Using this repo
+It is expected that there will be continued development to many of the scripts contained in this repositiory.
+Thus, to maintain certainty of what versions were used for your particular projects, it is recommended to create a personal clone of this repo.
+Then, you can personally control timing of any pulls.

 # Contributing
 This repo is currently under construction and in a rapid population phase.